Top 10 Swallowtail Host Plants and Flowers to Grow

 Why we love it: Tall blooms give you a chance to observe and photograph visiting butterflies from a different perspective.

 Giant swallowtail butterflies lay their eggs on trees in the citrus family, including lemon, lime and orange.
 This family also includes prickly ash (Aralia spinosa) and hoptree (Ptelea trifoliata), along with common rue (Ruta graevolens).
 Be careful, though.
-Almost all of these trees have spiny branches!
+While they’re good swallowtail host plants, all of these trees have spiny branches!

 Why we love it: Sweetly scented spring blooms and delicious fruit—need we say more?

 The trumpet-shaped blooms that give pentas its common name, starflower, are a draw for many butterflies.
-Keep this annual well watered, but allow soil to dry slightly between waterings, and deadhead as needed for blooms all summer long.
+Keep this annual flower well watered, but allow soil to dry slightly between waterings.
+Deadhead as needed for blooms all summer long.

 Why we love it: Tiger swallowtails seem especially drawn to the tall red varieties like Butterfly Red.
 They might even visit the same plants at the same time every day.